crsl4/phylogenetics-class/syllabus.md

 2. Plan and produce reproducible scripts with the analysis of your own biological data
 3. Justify the data and model choices in your own data analysis
 4. Interpret the results of the most widely used phylogenetic methods in biological terms
-5. Orally present the results of your own phylogenomic data analyses based on the best scientific and reproducibility practices
+5. Orally present the results of your own phylogenomic data analyses based on the best scientific and reproducibility practices (graduate students only)

 ## Textbooks: